An observer's perspective of the Unruh and Hawking effects -- using coherent signals to extract information from a black hole: Introduction

 The equations connecting these variables are standard \cite{Kempf}, i.e.,

 The Rindler patch is restricted, in this case, to the domain $x >=0, -\infty <t<+\infty$ and the lines $t = \pm x$ are horizons that represent all that the accelerating observer will ever see of the inertial frame.
 In Fig.1, I show the constant-$R$ and constant-$\tau$ lines - the first are hyperbolas, while the second are straight lines passing through the origin.
-The horizon, in the Rindler coordinates, is described by $R=\infty, \tau = \pm \infty$.
-The metrics in these spaces are
+The horizon, in the Rindler coordinates, is described by $R=-\infty, \tau = \pm \infty$.
+The metrics in these spaces are, in the inertial, Minkowski space and in the accelerated observer's coordinates,